 Whether you’re a seasoned pro, or a newbie fundraiser, you may be unsure of exactly what pre-sale and direct sale fundraisers are.
-Here is your official guide to help you understand the fundraising programs.
+Here is your official guide to help you understand the lingo.

 Many fundraising companies use the terms “pre-sale” and “direct sale” to define different fundraising programs.
 But what do these terms mean?
 What types of programs fall under each category?
 Which is best for you?
 Are there other options available?
 Keep reading to get a full picture of pre-sale and direct sale fundraising programs.

 Pre-Sale: With pre-sale programs, you typically have catalogs featuring the products you’re selling, and customers can place orders.
 Money is collected from customers when they order, and then you place one large order with your fundraising company.
 When all the products arrive, you distribute and deliver them to customers.